School and College Transport Assistance

 Please note that if it is deemed a rail pass is to be issued we will provide this and details will be given in a confirmation email.

-Children and young people with an Education, Health and Care Plan or a Statement of Special Educational Needs should contact their SEN Case Officer to discuss their transport needs or request a Getting To School form.
+Children and young people with an Education, Health and Care Plan should contact their Special Educational Needs Case Officer to discuss their transport needs or to obtain a Request for Travel Assistance form.

 Replacement Travel Passes

 Any lost/damaged/stolen pass should be reported directly to the relevant transport provider.
-It is the applicant’s responsibility to do this – Southend Council are not able to become involved in this process.
+It is the applicant’s responsibility to do this, Southend-on-Sea Borough Council are not able to become involved in this process.
 If there is a charge made, some schools may be able to help in extreme hardship cases.